mikhail-a-ivanov/pi-monte-carlo/README.md

 # pi-monte-carlo

-My first code in Rust
+My first project in Rust: estimation of pi using Monte-Carlo algorithm.

+Result for 1 million iterations:

+`Estimate of pi: 3.141428`